RFM considers sustainability as part of the management and operation of assets.

 Reducing herbicide application

-RFM are continually considering new innovations to improve agricultural practices and processes that improve productivity and benefit the environment.
+Rural Funds Management Limited (RFM) is continually considering new innovations to improve agricultural practices and processes that improve productivity and benefit the environment.

 In 2021, RFM undertook a trial of weed seeker technology on RFM’s cropping operations in central Queensland.
 The technology uses near infrared cameras to detect and treat weeds.